LuckyJimJD/CivilProcedure/_outlines/Introduction.md

 ## The Judicial Process

-Wigmore, The Judicial Function, in Science of Legal Method at xxviii (1921):
+Wigmore, "The Judicial Function", in _Science of Legal Method_ at xxviii (1921):

 > [The] process .. of deciding, by an agent of state power, a controversy existing between two individuals (or the State and an individual), by rational (not merely personal) considerations, purporting to rest on justice and law (i.e. the community’s general sense of order).